The Catawba River Baptist Association is dedicated to helping churches experiencing the following:

-Transition Team begins meeting regularly per plan agreement with Pastor, CR Coach, DOM.
-Recommendation/Plan agreements are implemented, monitored and adjusted as necessary.
+Transition Team begins meeting regularly per the plan agreement with Pastor, CR Coach, and DOM.
+Recommendation/Plan agreements are implemented, monitored, and adjusted as necessary.

-At year 3-5 and upon satisfactory progress according to plan, this Church contributes its story, influence and resources to the larger work of Church revitalization/rePlanting.
+At years 3-5 and upon satisfactory progress according to plan, this Church contributes its story and its Congregations’ resources to the larger work of Church Congregation/rePlanting.

 While time frames are unique to each congregation, the development of plans and progress toward identified initiatives follow this process.
 The following have been shown to be true:

-❖The longer the term of decline and the greater the average tenure of existing members the greater the time is required for renewal.
+❖The longer the term of decline and the greater the average tenure of existing members, the greater the time required for renewal.

-❖The more acute the crisis the more vigorous the actions steps are required to address and arrest the declining condition of the Church.
+❖The more acute the crisis, the more vigorous the action steps are required to address and arrest the declining condition of the Church.

-❖Outside leadership, resources and new members and attenders are required and necessary to truly create new culture and positive change.
+❖Outside leadership, resources, and new members and attendees are required and necessary to truly create a new culture and positive change.